Skip to main content

 Analytical motion blur

 Motion blur is normally a post-processing pass.
-In redraw, it's a property of the brush: set the direction to your velocity vector and sigma to its magnitude, and the renderer produces motion blur at the correct intensity per pixel:
+In Redraw it's a property of the paint: set the direction to your velocity vector and sigma to its magnitude, and the renderer produces motion blur at the correct intensity per pixel:

 canvas.pushLayer({